 The eye muscles attach to the wall of the eye, called the sclera, and are covered by a thin layer of tissue known as the conjunctiva.
 During strabismus surgery, the surgeon will set a lid speculum in place to hold the eyelids open and then will make a small incision in the conjunctiva, in order to access the eye muscle.
 The surgeon will then use a small, delicate hook to isolate the muscle before he or she makes the readjustment.

 There are two methods that a surgeon may use during strabismus surgery, either a recession or a resection.

 - Eye muscle recession is when the surgeon alters the attachment site of the muscle, cutting the muscle from the surface of the eye and reattaching it further back on the eyeball, away from the front of the eye.

 - Eye muscle resection is where the muscle is cut from its site of attachment; a small portion of the muscle is removed and then the shortened muscle is reattached to its original placement.

 In most strabismus surgery (lazy eye treatment), when the muscle is reattached to the wall of the eye, a permanent knot is used, which is not an adjustable suture.
 An adjustable suture technique may also be performed that uses either a bow knot or a slip knot, which is temporary (and therefore adjustable) in an easily accessible position.
-Following surgery, procedures can be completed to adjust the positioning and is usually done under local anesthesia with a patient awake.
-This procedure therefore, can only be carried out on cooperative patients, so younger children may not be eligible.
+Following surgery, procedures can be completed to adjust the positioning and are usually done under local anesthesia with a patient awake.
+This procedure, therefore, can only be carried out on cooperative patients, so younger children may not be eligible.